 Also of interest is that Waukesha has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Waukesha citizens is very high relative to the national average among all cities (21.84%): 35.55% of adults in Waukesha have a bachelor's degree or even advanced degree.
+The population of Waukesha is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.55% of adults in Waukesha have a bachelor's degree or even advanced degree.

 The per capita income in Waukesha in 2010 was $30,658, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $122,632 for a family of four.
 However, Waukesha contains both very wealthy and poor people as well.